markholloway/markholloway.github.io/_posts/2019-05-20-macos-screencapture-terminal.md

 ---
 layout: post
-title: Script for macOS that automates desktop screenshots and video capture
+title: Automate desktop screenshots and video capture in macOS
 tags: [macos,bash]
 ---
 Apple includes a command line utility called `screencapture` which allows macOS to take any number of screenshots silently in the background, hands-free, while the user is working.
 <!--more-->

-Keyboard shortcuts such as `Command+Shift+4` will save a screencapture to the desktop and save the file as `.png`.
+Keyboard shortcuts such as `Command+Shift+4` will save a screencapture to the desktop and save the file as a PNG.
 Another frequently used shortcut `Command+Control+Shift+4` copies the screencapture to the clipboard.

-Beyond keyboard shortcuts there is a Screenshot utility located in `Applications > Utilities`.
+Beyond keyboard shortcuts there is a Screenshot utility located in Applications > Utilities.
 This places a panel at the bottom of the desktop providing more control of individual screencaptures.

 The above methods assume the user doesn't need their hands at the time of taking the screencapture.
 It may also feel tedious to manually take screenshots one at a time if needing more then a few.
 The `screenshot` command line utility solves this problem while providing significant flexibility.